bozzmob/nodejs-training/README.md

 open task manager and see in processes. you will have multiple processes.

 Use PM2 - Load balancer + Helps in Scalings

----
-Net App info-
-Run app-
-node server.js test.txt
-Another console-
-telnet localhost:8080

-Change the file.
-New values will reflect.
-Telnet is the client here.
-You can replace telnet with your own client. now run client- node client.js

-Change the file.
-New values will reflect.

----

-Custom Parser-
-Send 20 chars first, then next 20 chars.
-Here, we emit events using events.EventEmitter.

-util.inherits(MessageParser, EventEmitter);
-MessageParser - destination
-EventEmitter - where to inherit from

-Server-
-node server.js

-Client-
-node client.js

-Now change file.
-After 3 secs we'll see it in the client.

----

-Books-
-Nodebook
-Nodejs in Action